OgeonX-Ai/android/README.md

 ## Build and run

+If you want a step-by-step walkthrough (including cloning, backend setup, and customization tips), see [docs/LOCAL_SETUP.md](docs/LOCAL_SETUP.md).

 1. Open the project in Android Studio.
 2. Ensure Compose and OkHttp dependencies remain in `app/build.gradle.kts` (they are included in the template).
 3. Connect a device or start an emulator.